opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     * Expand **Show notify message** to show message preferences.
 The message subject and message body are populated with details about the current alert configuration.
 You can edit these text fields to customize the message.
 Beneath the message body text box, you can select **Generate message** to populate more details in the message, such as rule names, rule severity levels, and rule tags.
     * Select **Add another alert trigger** to configure an additional alert.

-1. After configuring the conditions in the preceding fields, select **Next** in the lower-right corner of the screen.
-The **Review and create** page opens.
+1. After configuring the conditions in the preceding fields, select **Create detector** in the lower-right corner of the screen.

-1. Review the specifications for the detector and select **Create detector** in the lower-right corner of the screen.
-The detector details for the new detector are displayed.
-When you navigate to the main **Threat detectors** page, the new detector appears in the list.

 ## Integrated Alerting plugin workflows